 HOW TO ORDER THE IONIAN PSALTER

-Orders are handled exclusively online through our website.
-Upon successful payment processing, you will be sent a download link to a .ZIP file.
+Order through our website.
+Upon payment, you will be sent a download link to a .ZIP file.
 Click here for Download Help.
 We also offer a collection of 24 Seasonal Psalms from The Ionian Psalter for those wishing to “try” it out.
 Learn more here.
 You may also view a complete listing of Psalms and Canticles included here.

 WHAT IS THE IONIAN PSALTER?